<img alt="" src="https://secure.navy9gear.com/202524.png" style="display:none;">

 Sometimes your customers get frustrated with your company.
 It is just too easy now to jump on the internet and look for a different vendor.

-Here are 5 steps to help you investigate whether your competitors have invested in building a digital back door - a way for frustrated customers to find an open invitation to hear a sales pitch.
+Here are five steps to help you investigate whether your competitors have invested in building a digital back door - a way for frustrated customers to find an open invitation to hear a sales pitch.
 Do they have their sales pitch online and available at the exact moment your customer gets frustrated and goes searching the internet for a new vendor?
 Are the purchasing agents your team works with retiring?
 Are these trusted relationships being replaced by the next generation that depends on the internet rather than relationships?

 What's a digital positioning plan and why does it matter